 A focus on the use of assistive technology has been maintained, adding to existing tele-care services through tele-health monitoring in a joint initiative with the local NHS - one of many initiatives to reduce unplanned hospital admissions and to shorten hospital stays.
-A new Independent Living Centre providing equipment and advice has been developed at the new Tesco building in Walsall town centre.
+The Independent Living Centre providing equipment and advice is now fully open at the new Tesco building in Walsall town centre.

-Adult social care services now work to the assumption that no younger adult with a physical or learning disability or experiencing mental health problems should be placed in long term residential or nursing care, and that their position and prospects are improved through opportunities for living with support within their own community.
+Adult social care services work to the assumption that no younger adult with a physical or learning disability or experiencing mental health problems should be placed in long term residential or nursing care, and that their position and prospects are improved through opportunities for living with support within their own community.
 In partnership with the NHS the re-provision of campus accommodation for adults with a profound learning disability has been completed.

 A major and continuing exercise is bringing people placed in long term residential and nursing homes outside Walsall - in some cases hundreds of miles away - back to the borough, to residential or supported living arrangements tailored to their individual needs.
-This enables them to again be part of their local community, and it also promotes the local economy, with services for Walsall people being delivered in Walsall, by Walsall people.
-The directorate's own buildings-based provision now focuses on re-ablement and respite care.
-The past year has seen a significant initiative in employment opportunities for adults with disabilities, with over 50 placements made and continuing development of a range of opportunities for younger adults, including those with autism, to taste and experience the world of work.
+This enables them to be part of their local community again, and it also promotes the local economy, with services being delivered in Walsall, by Walsall people.
+The directorate's own buildings-based provision now focuses on reablement and respite care.

 A major focus has been and continues to be on driving up the quality of commissioned services in the borough: domiciliary care, residential and nursing home care.
-This has long been an area needing development and we are working closely with the Care Quality Commission to deliver results that give vulnerable adults and older people the protection, dignity, respect, quality of life and choices to which they are entitled and which they rightly expect to receive.
+We work closely with the Care Quality Commission to deliver results that give vulnerable adults and older people the protection, dignity, respect, quality of life and choices to which they are entitled and rightly expect to receive.